luismartinezs/restaurant-reservation-system/README.md

 - React / Next.js
 - Mantine
-- Supabase postgresql
+- Supabase Database
 - Supabase auth
-- Zustand
+- Cloudinary
+- ~~Zustand~~ (app state solution not used, used on query params instead)

 ## Pre-requisites to run this project